 Industrial CASE Studentships

-• Industrial CASE students must take part in all components of the EASTBIO training programme and are required to complete training in Years 1, 2, 3 and 4.
+• CASE students must take part in all components of the EASTBIO training programme and are required to complete training in Years 1, 2, 3 and 4.
 However, they are not required to carry out an additional placement through the PIPS scheme.

-• For the placement at the non-academic partner the Industrial CASE students will spend between 3 months up to a maximum of 18 months with the non-academic partner.
-This can be taken in one 3-month block at any point during the PhD or a number of shorter blocks giving the flexibility to plan in sync with their business priorities.
+• For the placement at the non-academic partner, the CASE students will spend between 3 months up to a maximum of 18 months with the non-academic partner.
+This can be taken in one 3-month block at any point during the PhD or a number of shorter blocks giving the flexibility to plan in sync with business priorities.
 An integral component of the placement training is that it provides the student with a training experience unavailable at your academic institution.
 This should include training in project management, business strategy and finance, to give some examples.

 The following points summarise what EASTBIO expects from you: